f5devcentral/f5xc-site-query/README.md

 ### Compare function

-This tool provides a comparison function to compare page information.
+This tool provides a comparison function to compare site information.
-The steps to compare site information are as follows:
+Given the old site called `siteA` and a newly created site called `siteB` one can compate those two sites to find any differences in configuration.
+Below steps illustrating how to run comparison function:

-- Run query for `siteA` and write data to `out_site_a.json`
+- Run query for `siteA` and write data to `siteA.json`
     ```bash
     ./get-sites.py -f `./siteA.json` -q -s `siteA` --log-stdout
     ```
-- Run query for `siteB` and compare to `siteA` data
+- Run query for `siteB` and write data to `siteB.json`
     ```bash
     ./get-sites.py -f `./siteB.json` -q -s `siteB` --log-stdout
     ```
-- Run Compare for `siteA` and `siteB` table output
+- Run compare for `siteA` and `siteB` with table output
     ```bash
      ./get-sites.py -c --old-site `siteA` --old-site-file `./siteA.json` --new-site `siteB` --new-site-file `/siteB.json` --diff-table --log-stdout
     ```